1915 Galveston hurricane: Jamaica

 In Saint Mary Parish, hundreds of homes were destroyed at Port Maria and Annotto Bay.
 Wharves on the Port Maria seafront were badly damaged, with others washed into the sea.
 Several ships were destroyed and others severely damaged; one boat was left atop a building on the town's Main Street.
 A hundred buildings were destroyed.
 The damage toll for the town was estimated at £20,000, with as high as 99 percent loss of bananas locally; the banana crop was expected not to recover for 8–9 months.
-Between 250–300 people were displaced in Port Maria, requiring temporary shelter at the town hall and courthouse.
+Between 250 and 300 people were displaced in Port Maria, requiring temporary shelter at the town hall and courthouse.
 The main thoroughfare connecting Port Maria and Annotto Bay was damaged, while the primary road connecting Annotto Bay and Port Antonio was washed away.
 The worst damage in Annotto Bay was along the coast, where several wharves were destroyed; five of the six lighters moored at Annotto Bay were torn apart.
 Sections of the town were washed away by the hurricane.
 In low-lying areas, all homes were destroyed, leaving hundreds of people homeless.
 The town's post office was flooded and boats were pushed atop wharves and destroyed.
 A 600 ft stretch of railway nearby was torn by the storm surge.
 Early reports from The Daily Gleaner indicated 3–4 people in Annotto Bay were missing.
 In Saint Catherine Parish, banana trees were snapped by the storm's winds and homes were unroofed; an estimated 40–50 percent of banana trees in the parish were lost.
 Complete loss of bananas was reported in Appleton, Balaclava, and Christiana, with a total loss of all fruit at Cambridge, Jamaica.